-Based on the complexity of the changes in each frame, use the frame-by-frame or motion path technique to apply motion to artwork.
+Based on the complexity of the changes in each frame, use the frame-by-frame or motion path techniques to apply motion to artwork.

-Click the corresponding tab below to learn how to apply these techniques and configure their settings for your design outcome.
+Browse through the tab below and learn how to apply these techniques and configure their settings for your design outcome.

-Add frame-by-frame motion to artwork using the timeline for the corresponding layer.
-The incremental changes you make to the artwork in each frame provide an illusion of movement or change during feedback.
+Add frame-by-frame motion to an artwork using the timeline.
+The incremental changes you make to your artwork in each frame provide an illusion of movement or change in your design.

-To reorder frames, select the frame that you want to shuffle, and drag along the timeline and drop.
+Select the frame you want to shuffle, drag along the timeline, and drop to reorder frames.
 Before you edit your artwork in a new layer, enable Onion skin.

 Follow these steps to use the motion path technique to animate objects on a defined path: